 As internet penetration rates climb across the globe, cross-border digital transactions continue to increase rapidly.
 This online commerce boom, however, has not escaped the attention of tax jurisdictions.
 Indeed, it has directly led to a series of indirect tax rule changes aimed at the growing digital economy.
-In just three years the number of jurisdictions taxing international digital businesses has expanded from a handful pre-2015 to over 45 in January 2018.
+In just four years the number of jurisdictions taxing international digital businesses has expanded from a handful pre-2015 to 70-plus in 2019.

 Today, 2 billion potential consumers live in a country that has introduced such digital VAT/GST rules and there’s more to come.

 But can you actually sell to these 2 billion customers?
 Can you offer their preferred payment option?
 Can you comply with their country’s digital VAT/GST rules?

 These are the questions you need to answer, but first let’s delve into why you want to move away from the services of a Merchant of Record PSP.